mhBahrami/giphy-code-challenge/README.md

 In the MVVM architecture, Views react to changes in the ViewModel without being explicitly called.
 However, the MVVM architecture presents some challenges when working with some Android components.

 For example, to show a [`Snackbar`](https://developer.android.com/reference/android/support/design/widget/Snackbar.html), you must use a static call to pass a view object.
-I implemented it by generating an `extension` functions in `kotlin`.

 ```java
 Snackbar.make(View coordinatorLayout, String text, int length).show();